mParticle/docs/src/pages/integrations/primer/event/index.md

 In order to enable mParticle’s integration with Primer you will need the SDK Token for your Primer project, and to manually set up and start the Primer SDK.

-1. Sign up for an account with [Primer](https://goprimer.com/) and get your Token from the General tab in the [Settings page](https://goprimer.com/dashboard#/project//edit?tab=general).
+1. Sign up for an account with [Primer](https://goprimer.com/) and get your Token from the General tab in the project dashboard Settings page.

 2. Whitelist Primer’s domain:

     ~~~objectivec